ZiXian92/newsfeed/README.md

 For for information, refer to Docker and Docker Compose documentation.

 Note: If you want to develop further for your own pleasure, note that there is no livereload server.
 Either add new Gulp tasks yourself or live with refreshing manually.

+Note 2: Currently, while Docker containers are running, it is not possible to install new modules throught NPM.
+You will need to manually edit package.json or do `npm install --save <module_name>` on the module in your host computer before restarting docker compose.
+If you have a better way, do raise it in an issue.